EvmosGov/proposals/communityspend/HackAtom-Evmos-Sponsorship.md

 * [ETH Seoul 2022](https://2022.ethseoul.org/)
 * [Blockchain Week Korea 2022](https://koreablockchainweek.com/)

-Thank you [@catdotfish](https://twitter.com/catdotfish) from Interchain and Erica from KryptoSeoul for the help in organizing this proposal.
+A huge thank you to [@catdotfish](https://twitter.com/catdotfish) from Interchain and Erica from KryptoSeoul for the help in organizing this proposal.